maxwelbarno/user-auth-system/README.md

 SECRET_KEY=
 ```

+#### Using inbuilt Werkzeug Server

+a.
+From the terminal in the project root directory, run the following command

+`flask --app run.py  run`

+#### Using Gunicorn Server

-2. Create gunicorn configuration file `gunicorn.conf.py` in the root directory and add the following variables
+2. Create gunicorn configuration file `gunicorn.conf.py` in the root directory and add the following environment variables

 ```
 import os